HubRise/website/content/apps/uber-eats/en/receive-orders.md

 ### When the Status Changes in HubRise

 Uber Eats Bridge lets you decide which HubRise status triggers the `Accepted` status on Uber Eats.
 This is useful to handle different scenarios when your EPOS updates the order status.
-For example, if your EPOS marks an accepted order as `received` on HubRise, you can still notify Uber Eats that the order has been accepted.
+For example, if your EPOS marks an accepted order as `received` on HubRise, you can still notify Uber Eats that the order is `Accepted`.

 When the status of an order changes to `rejected` in HubRise, Uber Eats Bridge notifies Uber Eats that the order is `Denied`, but only if the order has not been accepted yet.